sstadt/character-tracker/README.md

 ## statistics

-* strength - roll/assign
+* strength - increased by class bonuses
-* dexterity - roll/assign
+* dexterity - increased by class bonuses
-* vitality - roll/assign
+* vitality - increased by class bonuses
-* intellect - roll/assign
+* intellect - increased by class bonuses
-* health - starts at 8, increased by vitality
+* health - starts at 10, increased by vitality
 * bio - editable
 * name - editable

 ## classes

 Classes can be configured in the `config/classes.js` file, the array of classes can be accessed in the back code via `sails.config.classes`.
 There are examples of how to access them on the front end in `site.js`, and on the back end in `views/tracker/index.ejs`.
-I've also added preliminary controller logic for the basic crud queries, so we can start in on the ko stuff immediately.

-* +2 to key statistic - str, dex, vit, int
-* +1 key statistic - str, dex, vit, int

 ## weapons